jasonmfehr/combiner-maven-plugin/combiner-maven-plugin/src/site/markdown/pom_configuration.md

 ### Input Stage

+  The input stage is where all the resources are read.

 ##### inputSourceReader
   The `inputSourceReader` element defines what input stage implementation will be used.
   See the [pipeline stage construction](pipeline_stage_construction.html "pipeline stage construction") page